-State Fair Entries - 2 entries from classes 50145, 50146, 50147, and one entry from 50149.
+State Fair Entries - 2 entries total from classes 50145, 50146, 50147.
 Service Learning is not eligible for State Fair.
 All Civic Engagement and Service Learning classes are premium eligible.
 Due to space restrictions, exhibits are limited to 2'6" wide and 15" deep.